byorgey/blog/posts/2025/06/27/prefix-sums.md

-Suppose we have a static sequence of values $a_1, a_2, a_3, \dots, a_n$ drawn from some [group](https://en.wikipedia.org/wiki/Group_(mathematics))^[That is, there is an associative binary operation, and every element has an inverse.], and want to be able to compute the total value (according to the group operation) of any contiguous subrange.
+Suppose we have a static sequence of values $a_1, a_2, a_3, \dots, a_n$ drawn from some [group](https://en.wikipedia.org/wiki/Group_(mathematics))^[That is, there is an associative binary operation with an identity element, and every element has an inverse.], and want to be able to compute the total value (according to the group operation) of any contiguous subrange.
 That is, given a range